ICGC-TCGA-PanCancer/cli/QuickStart.md

 As you can see there is one message in the message queue named "pancancer_arch_3_orders".
 This indicates that the system successfully generated a job order from your INI file in `~/ini-dir`.

 The process that provisiones VMs should detect this request within a couple of minutes and begin provisioning a new VM.
-Provisioning a new VM may take several minutes (10 minutes is not unreasonable).
+Provisioning a new VM may take several minutes (10 minutes is not unreasonable) because we setup various infrastructure on these VMs using Ansible.
+The process was designed for the PanCancer workflows which can run for *days* or *weeks* so the startup time of the worker VMs has yet to be optimized.

 There are a few ways that you can monitor progress.
 You can watch the progress using this command:
 ```
 $ tail -f provisioner.out
 ```